-Feldenkrais not a miracle cure, it can’t get rid of the condition I have, but practising it enables and assists me to use the rest of myself as well as possible to compensate for the parts of me that weren’t made so well.
+Feldenkrais not a miracle cure, it can’t get rid of the condition I have, but practising it regularly enables me to use the rest of myself as well as possible to compensate for the parts of me that don’t work so well.

 We use this ‘Feldenkraisian’ process of learning, through moving and sensing, to help clients first recognise, and then organically shift from their habitual patterns.
 Whether coming to me for performance ‘enhancement’, or because of chronic pain, I have successfully worked with many clients to find new patterns of moving, feeling and expression to emerge: allowing them to find or recapture pain free movement, grace, and power.